hashchange/backbone.select/readme.md

 myCol.selected; //=> model
 ```

-### SingleSelect Events
+### Backbone.Select.One Events

-The events listed below are triggered by the SingleSelect based on changes in
+The events listed below are triggered by Backbone.Select.One based on changes in
 selection.
 Events can be prevented from firing when Backbone.Select methods are
 called with the `silent` option, as in `myCol.select(myModel, {silent: true})`.